 Security plan shall refer to the account (preliminary security plan) presented in Section 35(6) of the Nuclear Energy Decree and the account presented in Section 36(7) of the Nuclear Energy Decree, as well as any changes to them.

 - Security staff Security staff shall refer to persons trained and authorised to plan and implement nuclear security as laid down in Section 7 l of the Nuclear Energy Act.

-- Security standing order Security standing order shall refer to a document referred to in Section 7 n of the Nuclear Energy Act.
+Security standing order shall refer to a document referred to in Section 7 o of the Nuclear Energy Act.

-- Security zone Security zone shall refer to the safety zone referred to in Section 4 of Government Decree 734/2008.
+Security zone shall refer to the safety zone referred to in Section 4 of Regulation STUK Y/3/2020.

 - Seismically classified system/structure/device Seismically classified system, structure or component shall refer to a system, structure or component which has been classified in different seismic categories based on the earthquake resistance requirements set for them.

 Separation principle shall refer to physical separation and functional isolation.
 (STUK Y/1/2018)

 Serially manufactured component shall refer to a component which has not been designed particularly based on the customer’s specification but it is procured from an existing product line of the manufacturer.
 Typically one is manufactured in large quantities, and can be used for other applications, too.
 Functionality, structure, dimensions, materials, manufacturing process and quality of the component do not essentially differ within and between production lots.

 Service life shall refer to the period of time beginning from the commissioning of the SSC fulfilling its operability requirements and ending when the degraded operability is not restored to the required level anymore.